 Abdu has done several tours across the U.S. and Europe, and through their energetic visceral performances, spiritualizing audiences, they have been anointed as a cosmic, punk, and soulful tempest on stage.
-Abdu live performances are now accompanied by drummer Josh Stokes.
-They have shared stages with notable music acts like the Sun Ra Arkestra, Mykki Blanco, Busdriver, Dan Deacon, Lower Dens, Blaqstarr, FKA TWIGS, and has been covered internationally by the NY Times Complex, AfroPunk, Saint Heron, Noisey, The Fader, Mask Magazine, Subbacultcha, Les InRocks, Tracks Arte TV, and many more.
-Abdu Ali is currently working on their debut album, DJing club music from Baltimore and the African diaspora, and their new podcast drumBOOTY.
+They have shared stages with notable music acts like the Sun Ra Arkestra, JPEGMAFIA, Milo, Mykki Blanco, Dan Deacon, Lower Dens, Blaqstarr, FKA TWIGS, and has been covered internationally by the NY Times, Complex, AfroPunk, Saint Heron, Noisey, The Fader, Mask Magazine, Subbacultcha, Les InRocks, Tracks Arte TV, and many more.

 Mx.
 Ali’s spiritual lyrics (“I am the universe's mother, father, sister, brother, cousin, daughter, son / Am I the Holy Spirit?
 Who Am I?”) transform performances into sermons of sorts, which draw on a Methodist upbringing but allow audience members to meditate and feel as close to whatever one may define as God. - New York Times